 Ketamine for Bipolar Disorders

-- An extremely elevated mood, otherwise known as mania
+- A significantly elevated mood, otherwise known as mania

 - Periods of intense depression